Eligibility: Men 55+ who have experienced mental health challenges, substance use, street involvement, or periods of being unhoused or unstably housed

 In order to qualify for the First Step to Home program, the following criteria must be met:

-• Have mental health and/or substance use issues (Self‐identified or Diagnosed)
+Have a mental health and/or substance use issues (Self‐identified or Diagnosed)

-• Be street involved, homeless, and/or have a history of unstable housing
+Be street involved, unhoused, and/or have a history of unstable housing

 Selection Criteria

-• First Step to Home strives to provide equitable access to and care within the program
+First Step to Home strives to provide equitable access to the program and the care it provides

 program capacity.
-The First Step to Home team strives to balance staff case load and program capacity in order to ensure clients are receiving the right level of care.
-First Step to Home Application
+The First Step to Home team strives to balance staff case load and program capacity in order to ensure clients are receiving the right level of care

 On-site personal support